hayhouseboycott/hayhouseboycott.github.io/andrew-karpenko.md

 > We all have difference versions of truth.

 # 6
 He's talking [about the blog post I linked](http://www.thecelticfairy.com/2017/09/06/an-open-letter-to-doreen-virtue/).
 I did that because I was ignored after being banned from a group I paid to be in.
+Also the chat was posted in a group of 3000+ people.

 > I am currently looking into the legality of you posting a private chat I had with you in your blog.
 >